What kind of school do you want to teach in?

 - Special schools in the state and independent sectors provide education for pupils with learning difficulties or disabilities that are too severe for them to integrate within a mainstream school.

 Around 7% of children in England and Wales are educated in the independent sector, which is funded through fees, usually set by the individual school, and includes public schools and most boarding schools.
-Independent schools are not required to teach the national curriculum and are not inspected by Ofsted, though associations of schools belonging to the Independent Schools Council (ISC) are inspected by the Independent Schools Inspectorate.
+Independent schools are not required to teach the national curriculum.
+Associations of schools belonging to the Independent Schools Council (ISC) are inspected by the Independent Schools Inspectorate, while some other independent schools are inspected by Ofsted.
 The ISC represents around 1,300 independent schools.

 Working as a supply teacher